United States Postal Service

-The United States Postal Service (USPS), also known as the Post Office, U.S. Mail, or simply the Postal Service, is an independent agency of the executive branch of the United States federal government responsible for providing postal service in the United States, its insular areas and associated states.
+The United States Postal Service (USPS; also known as the Post Office, U.S. Mail, or simply the Postal Service) is an independent agency of the executive branch of the United States federal government responsible for providing postal service in the United States, its insular areas and associated states.
 It is one of a few government agencies explicitly authorized by the Constitution of the United States.
-As of March 29, 2024, the USPS has 525,377 career employees and nearly 114,623 pre-career employees.
+The USPS began operations in 1971, replacing the United States Post Office Department, a Cabinet department.
+As of March 29, 2024, the USPS has 525,377 career employees and 114,623 pre-career employees.

-The USPS has a monopoly on traditional letter delivery within the U.S. and operates under a universal service obligation (USO), both of which are defined across a broad set of legal mandates, which obligate it to provide uniform price and quality across the entirety of its service area.
+The USPS has a monopoly on traditional letter delivery within the United States and operates under a universal service obligation (USO), both of which are defined across a broad set of legal mandates, which obligate it to provide uniform price and quality across the entirety of its service area.
 The Post Office has exclusive access to letter boxes marked "U.S. Mail" and personal letterboxes in the U.S., but has to compete against private package delivery services, such as United Parcel Service, FedEx, and DHL.

 History

 The first national postal agency in the US, known as the United States Post Office was founded by the Second Continental Congress in Philadelphia on July 26, 1775, at the beginning of the American Revolution.
 Benjamin Franklin was appointed the first postmaster general; he also served a similar position for the American colonies.
-The Post Office Department was created in 1792 with the passage of the Postal Service Act.
+The Postal Clause was then included in the United States Constitution when it was ratified in 1788, authorizing the U.S. Congress to "establish post offices and post roads"; the original intent of the clause was to facilitate interstate communication as well as to create a source of revenue for the early United States.
+The Post Office Department was then created in 1792 with the passage of the Postal Service Act.
 It was elevated to a cabinet-level department in 1872, and was transformed by the Postal Reorganization Act of 1970 into the U.S. Postal Service as an independent agency.

+In 1844, entrepreneur and legal theorist Lysander Spooner challenged the Post Office's monopoly by founding the American Letter Mail Company, which offered lower rates and faster service between major cities.
+Although popular with customers, his enterprise was ultimately shut down by federal legal pressure, prompting Congress to reinforce the postal monopoly in 1851.

 The Post Office Department owned and operated the first public telegraph lines in the United States, starting in 1844 from Washington to Baltimore, and eventually extending to New York, Boston, Buffalo, and Philadelphia.
 In 1847, the telegraph system was privatized, except for a period during World War I, when it was used to accelerate the delivery of letters arriving at night.

 Between 1942 and 1945, "V-Mail" (for "Victory Mail") service was available for military mail.
 Letters were converted into microfilm and reprinted near the destination, to save room on transport vehicles for military cargo.